roshni005/slide-in-contact-form-wordpress-plugin/README.md

 You can check details of this plugin in font-awesome/README.md file.

 # NOTE
-Checkout installation guide for more details installation_requirements_guide
+Checkout installation guide for more details Installation-Requirements-Guide